 How to Prevent Lyme Disease

-"With outdoor summer activities, prevention is key," said Lisa.
+"With outdoor summer activities, prevention is key," said Bridget.
 "People of all ages should wear a hat, long pants, socks and shoes while in wooded or grassy areas."

 Tips for Protecting Yourself